the-events-calendar/the-events-calendar/readme.txt

 We are developing a wealth of <a href="http://tri.be/support/?ref=tec-readme">documentation on our support page</a>.

 For template tags, you can view our template tag include and read through the functions directly.
-Please see template-tags.php.
+Please see the files in /public or visit our online documentation at http://tri.be/support/documentation

 == Changelog ==

+= 2.0.1 =

+* Massive cleanup of the template tags including a bunch of documentation and breaking them up into the /public folder as multiple files.
+* Refractor some aspects of the tribe API class.
+* Bug fixes pertaining to upgrade paths.
+* 00 hour in 24 hour mode.
+* Added view my events link in settings.
+* wp-config var to disable upsell - define( 'TRIBE_HIDE_UPSELL', true );
+* A FAT pile of other minor bugs! :)

 = 2.0 =